 Emily Harper

-Caring for a senior dog means adjusting your approach to meet their changing needs as they age.
-Just like us, dogs undergo physical and mental changes over the years.
-Learning more about these changes and modifying your care regimen will keep your furry friend happy and comfy well into their golden years.
-Here’s how to give them the care they need during this special time of life.
+When you caring for a senior dog means adjusting your approach to meet their changing needs as they age.
+Right along with us, our dogs also undergo physical and mental changes as the years go by.
+Learning more about these changes and adapting your care regimen rather than passively letting everything just slide may help keep your little dog happy and healthy up to his golden years.
+Dealing with these changes when they occur effectively will make for many precious years with your old and beloved pet.

 Creating a Comfortable Living Space